Maia Chaka becomes first Black woman official in NFL history

 Armed with a bachelor's in education, Chaka took a major leap and started two careers at once: a physical education teacher and a football referee.
 It did more than just pay off.

-Today, Chaka became the NFL's newest official, making her the first Black woman ever named to the NFL's officiating staff.
+On Friday, Chaka became the NFL's newest official, making her the first Black woman ever named to the league's officiating staff.

 Chaka has spent her career officiating major collegiate events, including roles at both the Pac-12 Conference and Conference USA.
 She has been a part of the NFL's Officiating Development Program since 2014, which takes officials at the college level and gives them experience and exposure at the NFL level, something she says took her to the big leagues.